 Click on “Create credentials” and from the dropdown list select OAuth client ID.

 - Select the “Web Application” radio button from the “Application Type”.

-- Enter your application name in “Name” field.
+- Enter your application name in the “Name” field.
 This name will be shown to end users when they are asked to give login permission to your website.
-So please specify meaningful name which can identify your website.
+So please specify a meaningful name which can identify your website.

 - In “Authorized redirect URIs” input box, enter your website URL + the page/end-point where you wanted your user redirected back.
 If you are using Microsoft.Owin.Security.Google library, the end-point is “/signin-google”.
 For example, my website url is http://yourdomain.com, so I enter http://yourdomain.com/signin-google

 - It will display the popup with client id and client secret.